pmatigakis/flightbot/README.md

 3. Copy fgcontrol.xml from the flightgear/protocol directory to Flightgear's Protocol directory

 4. Create a variable named FLIGHTBOT_HOME that is pointing to FlightBot's installation path.
-5. Go to the scripts directory and Start Flightgear with the following command.
+5. Go to the scripts directory and start Flightgear with the following command.

-    ./start_fg_on_air.sh
+    ./start_fg.sh

-6. Run the Telemetry viewer using the following command
+6. Run the fdm data viewer using the following command

-    ./run_flightbot.sh
+    ./run_fdm_viewer.sh

 7. Run the sample autopilot using the following command